Hiking Koko Head is one of Oahu’s most popular and must-do activities. This trail is challenging, and you need to be prepared before hiking the trail.

 The Koko Head Crater Sunrise Hike provides transportation to and from Waikiki and, of course, a local professional guide.
 They also stop at Halona Blowhole and Sandy Beach on the way back to your hotel for some fantastic photo opportunities.

 What Other Hikes Can you do Close to Koko Head?

 Diamond Head: This is a must-do hike if you are in Honolulu.
 It’s not as steep as Koko Head, and it’s very easy to get to from the Honolulu/Waikiki area.

-Makapu’u Lighthouse: This is a family-friendly hike, and it’s one of my favorite places to watch the sunset.
+Makapu’u Lighthouse: This is a family-friendly hike, and it’s one of my favorite places to watch the sunrise.
 The view is amazing and it’s relatively easy and paved all the way.

 See also: The 12 Best North Shore Oahu Hikes